- Written by Dr.Mehmet Demircioglu

 In many cheaper clinic structures, PRP is not sold with nuance.
 It is sold with pressure.
 That is what I object to.

 PRP makes more sense for patients with living follicles that are miniaturizing rather than completely gone.
 Early or moderate thinning is a much more reasonable setting than advanced baldness.
-Some diffuse thinners may also be better candidates than patients with long-standing empty areas.
+Some diffuse thinners may also be better candidates than patients whose scalp has been empty for a long time.

 Even then, I still see PRP as supportive, not transformative.

 It may have a place in a broader maintenance strategy.
 It may be considered in a patient who understands its limits and wants to try a modest supportive measure.
-But I do not think it should be sold as a central solution to a problem that is much bigger than PRP can realistically address.
+But it should not be sold as a central solution to a problem that is much bigger than PRP can realistically address.

 Patients with platelet disorders, low platelet count, active scalp infection, uncontrolled medical issues, certain bleeding tendencies, or the use of some blood thinning medications should be evaluated carefully.
 The doctor should also be informed of autoimmune conditions, cancer history, prior scalp procedures, and other relevant medical details.

-But I would add another group here,patients with unrealistic expectations and patients being treated in highly commercial environments.
+I would also be cautious with patients who have unrealistic expectations or who are being treated in highly commercial environments.

-If somebody with advanced baldness is being told that a few PRP sessions will significantly fix the situation, that patient should be very careful.
+If somebody with advanced baldness is being told that a few PRP sessions will significantly fix the situation, that situation needs real caution.
 At that point, the issue is not only the biology of PRP.
 The issue is also the transparent communication of the consultation.

 Age, diagnosis, degree of miniaturization, inflammation, genetics, hormonal background, and ongoing medical treatment can all change what a patient is likely to notice.
-A patient with early thinning and active miniaturization is not the same as a patient with long-standing empty skin.
+A patient with early thinning and active miniaturization is not the same as a patient with long empty areas.

 On top of that, PRP itself is not standardized perfectly from clinic to clinic.
 Blood processing, platelet concentration, injection technique, session intervals, and maintenance strategies can all vary.

-So when people ask whether PRP works, I think I would focus on whether PRP makes sense for this specific patient, at this specific stage, for this specific reason, with this specific expectation.
+I focus on whether PRP fits this specific patient, at this stage, with this expectation.

-That is a much more intelligent question, and it usually leads to a more direct conversation.
+That usually leads to a more useful conversation.

 PRP response can be difficult to judge.